Occupational health assessments

 Adjustments may include modifying or altering duties, reducing hours, increasing support, or offering workplace adjustments.
 The assessment provides recommendations for employers.
 Occupational health assessments are not compulsory, and employees can choose whether to participate.
 However, occupational health can help them get the right support (ACAS: Occupational Health Assessments).

-Occupational health report
+Occupational health assessment process

 Our occupational health reports provide a detailed, evidence-based assessment and actionable, compliant advice to help both employers and employees understand how health impacts work fitness.
 Each OH report includes: